ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 # Troubleshooting

-## CloudForms Setup Fails on OpenShift
+## CloudForms setup fails on OpenShift

 If the `postgresql` pod fails to schedule and shuts down, the `cloudforms` pod fails to deploy, or `https://cloudforms-cfme.apps.127.0.0.1.nip.io` won't load...